Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Faithfulness w.r.t Provided Knowledge

-In \Cref{tab:overall_correlations_faithfulness}, we present correlations between different automatic groundedness metrics and human evaluation.
-We find that LLMCritic based on GPT-4 correlates the most with human evaluation.
-K-Precision, the token-overlap based metrics that is invariant to the length of the knowledge snippet in a close second, better than other model-based faithfulness metrics like K-BertS, FaithCritic, and $Q^2$.
+We find that GPT-4-based LLMCritic correlates the most with human evaluation.
+K-Precision, the token-overlap metric that is invariant to the length of the knowledge snippet, is a close second, better than other semantic similarity metrics like K-BertS, FaithCritic, and $Q^2$.
 This indicates that models trained to detect hallucinations in knowledge-grounded dialogues do not generalize well to information-seeking QA tasks.
-We present some examples of model hallucinations in \Cref{fig:manual_inspection_faithfulness}, along with associated scores of evaluation metrics.

-\paragraph{Automatic Evaluation} In \Cref{tab:faithfulness_table}, we present the results for faithfulness w.r.t relevant knowledge on NQ, HotpotQA, and TopiOCQA.
-Taditional faithfulness metrics such as K-F1, K-BertS, and FaithCritic, rank either Llama-2 or GPT-3.5 as the most faithful model for all the three tasks.

-On the other hand, K-Precision, the metric most correlated with human judgments, denotes a completely different trend.
-GPT-3.5 is the \emph{least} faithful for NQ, while Llama-2 is least faithful for HotpotQA and TopiOCQA.
-K-Precision ranks Flan-T5 as the most faithful instruction-following model for all three tasks.
-We hypothesize that K-F1 faces a similar issue as F1 in correctness evaluation -- there is a length mismatch between the model response and the provided knowledge snippet.
-Our preliminary examination of model responses reveals that Flan-T5 responses are generally short, which is probably why K-F1 assigns it a low score.

-These findings further highlight that verbose responses from instruction-following models are often not grounded in provided passages.
-For example, in \Cref{fig:manual_inspection_faithfulness}, GPT-3.5 hallucinates by outputting numbers that are completely different from what was provided, whereas Alpaca fails to reason properly based on provided passages.
+Surprisingly, K-Precision also outperforms GPT-3.5-based LLMCritic, indicating that verifying faithfulness is still a challenging task for LLMs.

+Although GPT-4-based LLMCritic achieves the highest Spearman correlation of 54.99, it is still only moderately correlated with human judgments, indicating that accurately quantifying faithfulness is a challenging task for current evaluation metrics.
+K-Precision is a simple interpretable token-overlap metric that can serve as a strong baseline for the development of more robust automatic metrics in the future.
+In this work, we rely on K-Precision to evaluate faithfulness w.r.t relevant knowledge.